-Non-Opioid Treatments Generic (brand) names Type of Pain Treated Notes Acetaminophen • Acetaminophen (Tylenol) Mild to moderate pain Low-back pain Migraines Osteoarthritis Generally considered safer than other non-opioid pain relievers.
+Non-Opioid Treatments Generic (brand) names Type of Pain Treated Notes Acetaminophen Acetaminophen (Tylenol) Mild to moderate pain Low-back pain Migraines Osteoarthritis Generally considered safer than other non-opioid pain relievers.
 Does not cause side effects such as stomach pain or bleeding.
 Taking more than the recommended dose or taking with alcohol increases the risk of kidney damage or liver failure over time.
 Use should be avoided in patients with liver failure.
 Dosage should be reduced in patients with liver problems or history of alcohol abuse.
 NSAIDS (Nonsteroidal Anti-inflammatory Drugs) Ibuprofen (e.g., Advil, Motrin IB,) Naproxen sodium (Aleve) Mild to moderate pain accompanied by swelling and inflammation Low-back pain Osteoarthritis Pain resulting from muscle sprains and strains Back and neck injuries, overuse injuries Menstrual cramps Migraines NSAIDs are generally safe, when taken as directed.
 Taking more than recommended or sometimes just taking the recommended dosage, may cause nausea, stomach pain, stomach bleeding or ulcers.
 Large doses can also lead to kidney problems, fluid retention, and high blood pressure.
-COX-2 inhibitors Celecoxib (Celebrex) Rheumatoid arthritisOsteoarthritisMenstrual crampsInjury-related pain Side effects can include headache and dizziness and can lead to kidney problems, fluid retention, and high blood pressure.
-Warning: Risk of heart attack/stroke and stomach/intestinal problems.
-Read about these before recommending.
-Tricyclic antidepressants and Serotonin and norepinephrine reuptake inhibitors (SNRIs)) Amitriptyline Nortriptyline (Pamelor) Duloxetine (Cymbalta) Venlafaxine (Effexor XR) Milnacipran (Savella) Neuropathic pain Chronic daily headaches May be considered for chronic low- back pain Side effects of these medications are generally mild.
+COX-2 inhibitors Celecoxib (Celebrex) Rheumatoid arthritisOsteoarthritisMenstrual crampsInjury-related pain COX-2 inhibitors protect the lining of the stomach and the risk of stomach bleeding is generally lower compared to NSAIDs.
+Bleeding can still occur though, especially at higher doses.
+Side effects can include headache and dizziness and can lead to kidney problems, fluid retention, and high blood pressure.
+Tricyclic antidepressants and Serotonin and norepinephrine reuptake inhibitors (SNRIs) ) Amitriptyline Nortriptyline (Pamelor) Duloxetine (Cymbalta) Venlafaxine (Effexor XR) Milnacipran (Savella) Neuropathic pain Chronic daily headaches May be considered for chronic low-back pain Side effects of these medications are generally mild.
 However, side effects can include nausea, dizziness, or drowsiness.
 To reduce the risk of side effects, your doctor may start you at a lower dose and gradually increase it.
-Anti-seizure/ A-typical pain medications Gabapentin (Gralise, Neurotin) Pregabalin (Lyrica) Chronic nerve pain including: postherpetic neuralgia and diabetic neuropathy Fibromyalgia Side effects of these medications are generally mild.
+Anti-seizure/ A-typical pain medications Gabapentin (Gralise, Neurotin)Pregabalin (Lyrica) Chronic nerve pain including: postherpetic neuralgia and diabetic neuropathy Fibromyalgia Side effects of these medications are generally mild.
 However, side effects can include nausea, dizziness, or drowsiness.
 To reduce the risk of side effects, your doctor may start you at a lower dose and gradually increase it.
 Corticosteroid injections Cortisone AcetateDexamethasoneHydrocortisone Psoriatic arthritisReactive arthritisRheumatoid arthritisTendinitis Cortisone shots might cause the cartilage within a joint to deteriorate.
 Doctors typically limit the number of shots into a joint.
 Injections should not occur more often than every six weeks and not more than three to four times a year.
 Topical agents LidocaineCapsaicinNSAIDs Topical Lidocaine: neuropathic pain Topical NSAIDs: localized osteoarthritis Topical capsaicin: musculoskeletal and neuropathic pain Thought to be safer than systemic medications.